NENSA Eastern High School Championship Rules Document

-Athletes may choose to compete for their home state or the state in which their school is located, but they cannot try out for both states.
+Athletes may choose to compete for their home state or the state in which their school is located.

 Each State will determine the competition and rules for their team selection.
-Selection event schedule and qualifying criteria should be sent to NENS ([email protected]) by December 15th.
+Selection event schedule and qualifying criteria should be sent to NENSA by December 15th. ([email protected])

 2h.
 Guests: National and/or International guests may be invited to compete in the Eastern High School Championships.

 3a.
-The suggested entry fee for EHS Championships is $120 per athlete.
+The suggested maximum entry fee for EHS Championships is $110 per athlete.
 Any amount above this must be approved by NENSA.
-Please submit proposed fee along with Bid.
+Please submit event budget along with Bid.

 3b.
 NENSA Membership Required

 All New England and New York participants must have an active NENSA membership.
-It is up to the individual athlete to register with NENSA and membership is not included in the $120 registration fee.
-Canadian guests, and out of region skiers, do not have to be NENSA members.
+It is up to the individual athlete to register with NENSA and membership is not included in $110 fee.
+Canadian guests, and out of region skiers do not have to be NENSA members.

 3c.
 Athlete T-shirts are typically included with the entry fee.